 New Hampshire hasn’t traditionally been a hotbed of do-gooder entrepreneurship, but companies like W.S.
 Badger and Revision Solar are leading a new crop of purpose-driven granite state businesses.
 Even tech-centric Alpha Loft included Aisling Organics Cosmetics, a new maker of responsible, organic cosmetics, in its 2017 AccelerateNH incubator cohort.

 “Social Entrepreneurship” aims to create value in the form of large-scale, transformational benefit that accrues to society at large.
-Oftentimes this value is created through profit seeking companies and marketplace solutions, offering social entrepreneurs a unique role alongside philanthropic endeavors and traditional profit-centric companies.
-Traditional CSR programs are tacked onto profit-focused business models and tend to set off consumer “BS detectors,” so social entrepreneurs must create ture purpose-driven companies – integrating social good at the core of their company mission.
+Oftentimes this value is created through profit-seeking companies and marketplace solutions, offering social entrepreneurs a unique role alongside philanthropic endeavors and traditional profit-centric companies.
+Traditional CSR programs are tacked onto profit-focused business models and tend to set off consumer “BS detectors,” so social entrepreneurs must create true purpose-driven companies – integrating social good at the core of their company mission.

 Purpose-driven companies can create competitive advantages that are hard to replicate.
 Innovative and talented employees are more willing to work for (and stay at) companies that they believe in.
 They are also more likely to stay engaged at those jobs.
 Consumers increasingly want to feel good about their purchases, and many are willing to pay a premium for that feeling.
 Finally, many entrepreneurs derive enormous satisfaction from tackling problems that are bigger and more interesting than chasing a giant pile of cash.